flowground/amazonaws-com-appstream-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### ListAssociatedFleets
-### Retrieves the name of the stack with which the specified fleet is associated.
+> Retrieves the name of the fleet that is associated with the specified stack.<br/>

 #### Input Parameters
 * `Action` - _required_